TigerClips1/JaguarLinux-repo-PS4/README.md

 This is also may or may not be using apk package manger

-# you can help via PR to mantain these packages
+# you can help via PR to maintain these packages